 My last blog post focused on the “doom and gloom” of the impending dismantling of the National Endowment for the Arts.
-But I am not a doom and gloom person.
-I refuse to be.
+But I am not a doom and gloom person; I refuse to be.
 I believe in optimism, in faith, and in the power of community to overcome.
 So in this post, I offer some optimism – or at least, some ways to affect positive change.
 At the end of the day, we are responsible for our community.
 The future of the arts lies with those who practice them and know their power, and I for one am ready to defend and protect them.
 At a recent meeting of the Arizona Dance Coalition, I was inspired to focus on local, grassroots advocacy to protect and preserve my dance community.
 I invite you to join me in the following:

 5.)
 Continue to educate yourself, and stand up for arts education for all: A little education can be a dangerously powerful thing!
 Commit yourself to furthering your education, formally and informally.
-Not only will further education help inspire and inform your work, but you will be better able to speak up on behalf of the arts.
+Not only will continuing education help inspire and inform your work, but you will be better able to speak up on behalf of the arts.
 Your DSO should be able to offer professional development opportunities (and maybe even scholarships!).
 But don’t feel compelled to stick to your comfort zone: studying a different art form, or philosophy, literature, public policy, or whatever you choose to get into can greatly influence your personal creative practice and help you speak up for the arts in new ways.

 7.)
 Make friends: Let’s not lie; it can be competitive being an artist.
 There are limited opportunities, limited funds, limited audience members.
 We all want a piece of the pie, and if we are being totally honest we all want our egos validated.
 But again, there is strength in numbers.
 Make it a point to meet your fellow practitioners, and support them wholeheartedly.
 Take classes together, see shows, go to fundraisers, join Facebook groups.
 Make opportunities for one another, and take opportunities when offered to you.
 Get to know and love your local dance community.